Cloud migration guide

 Server to Cloud migration strategies

-Take all of your data - product data, users, and apps - and migrate it to cloud in a single migration.
+Take all of your data — product data, users, and apps — and migrate it to Cloud in a single downtime window.

-Migrate data in stages, rather than all at once.
+Migrate data in two to four stages, rather than all at once.
+We recommend choosing stages based on value-specific cohorts (for example, separate servers, products, active vs. archived/inactive).
 As you complete each migration, issues can be worked out and users onboarded and trained in small chunks.

 | || |